CCTV Camera Layout

 When calculating storage you have to consider all of the above in conjunction with compression codec, Image rates, resolution and activity in the coverage area.

-When is it an offence to use a listening device?
+When is it an offence to use a surveillance device?

 Who needs to be licensed?